DIY Stamped Napkins For the Easter Table

 Don’t you think those napkins turned out lovely?

 As you can see I even stamped some raw wood Easter mini eggs.
 That was so much harder than stamping the fabric napkins. it involved wiggling while waggling and rolling while pressing and not smudging or hesitating.
-The ink bled a bit into the raw wood, but I still think they are pretty nice and compliment my DIY stamped Easter napkins.
+The ink bled into the raw wood, but I still think they are pretty nice and complement my DIY stamped napkins.

 Really happy with this little project.

-If you like this project and want to remember my instructions for future use, then don’t forget to pin this post to your favorite board on Pinterest!
+If you want to remember the instructions for stamping cloth napkins, don’t forget to pin this post to your favorite craft board on Pinterest!

 Cindy